Breast Pain

 -

 Adjust birth control pills.
 If you take birth control pills, skipping the pill-free week or switching birth control methods may help with breast pain symptoms.
-But don't try this without your doctor's advice.

 -